bioinformaticsdotca/CloudComp_2017/module1_lab.md

    stable"
 ```

-This will install Docker and run hello-world to test the installation:
+The following commands will install Docker and run hello-world to test the installation:

 ```
 sudo apt-get -y install docker-ce